-Any employee may request a lateral transfer for reasons of personal hardship by submitting a request in writing to his/her Regional Vice President.
+Any employee may request a lateral transfer for reasons of personal hardship by submitting a request in writing to their Regional Vice President.
 The employee is required to substantiate the hardship.
-Substantiating literature will be included with the written request.
-Within the written request, the employee will indicate which of the four reasons below he/she contends is applicable to the hardship request.
-The Regional VP will then submit all information to the Field Operations Associate Deputy Administrator /designee.
-The Field Operations Associate Deputy Administrator will inform the Regional Vice President and the affected employee of the decision for a hardshiptransfer.
+Substantiating literature will be included with thewritten request.
+Within the written request, the employee will indicate which of the four reasons below they contend is applicable to the hardship request.
+The Regional VPwill then submit all information to the Field Operations Associate Deputy Administrator, or designee.
+The

+Field Operations Associate Deputy Administrator, or designee will inform the Regional Vice President and the affected employee of the decision for a hardshiptransfer.